databio/sciquill/README.md

 ## Authoring

-Tops for creating media in markdown:
+Tips for creating media in markdown:

 ### Figures

-You can refer to figures by label instead of by number, which makes renumbering figures automatic.
+You can refer to figures by label instead of by number, which makes reordering figures within documents easy.
+It also makes it possible to move figures from one document to another without renumbering.
 ```
 ![\label{abstract}Fig. \ref{abstract}: Example figure](fig/example_figure.png)
 ```